pavitranew/session-8-OLD/readme.md

 In app.js

 ```
-require('./styles.css');
+// require('./styles.css');
+import styles from './styles.css'
 ```

-N.B.
-We just made a stylesheet a dependency of a JavaScript file!

-Note that styles are added to the page
+Remove the link tag from index.html:

 ```
 <!-- <link rel="stylesheet" href="styles.css"> -->
 ```

+Note that styles are added to the page

+We just made a stylesheet a dependency of a JavaScript file!

 We made a JavaScript file that requested another CSS file and that code was then embedded within a web page.
-So in a more realistic example we could create a buttons.js file and make buttons.css a dependency of it, and then import that JavaScript into another file that organises our templates and spits out some HTML.
+So in a more realistic example we could create a buttons.js file and make buttons.css a dependency of it, and then import that JavaScript into another file that organises our templates and spits out HTML.

+This is the basis for Angular 2 and React components.

 ## Images